panStamp/respira_fiware/docs/HOWTO_BUILD_STATION.md

 # Assembly

 All parts have been selected to avoid any surface mount soldering (SMT).
 This means that anyone with a minimum experience in soldering electronic parts and owning a soldering iron should be able to assemble this station.

-[PICTURE]
+The main microcontroller board is shown in the image below:

+[PICTURE of MCU board]

-Assembling the sensor block is quite simple as well.
-Sensor units need to be connected with wires to the piece of Ethernet cable by following this pinout:
+Assembling the sensor board is quite simple as well.
+Sensor units need to be connected to the auxiliary sensor board with wires.
+Finally, the sensor board is fixed into the pagoda-style enclosure and connected to the main microcontroller board by means of an Ethernet cable.

+[PICTURE of sensor board]

+The following pinout diagram is recommended for the Ethernet cable:

 <p align="center">
 <img width="400" src="http://www.panstamp.org/pictures/respira_ethernet_pinout.jpg">
 </p>

+This image shows a complete RESPIRA FIWARE station completely assembled:

+[PICTURE of RESPIRA station]